 This is a perk not too many workout plans can boast.
 Kickboxing is not only great for your mind and body, but it also has a very practical usage as a means to learn self-defense.
 According to kickboxing expert for Black Belt magazine Addy Hernandez, kickboxing uses jabs and strikes that can be transferred into practical defense applications.
 While martial arts–inspired workouts may have a lot of frills that aren't necessarily adaptive to real life, kickboxing's straightforward movements and cardio training set it apart.

 Kickboxing is a high-intensity, high-impact workout that will have you constantly in motion.
 Your heart rate will be raised throughout your session, which means you'll be burning calories.
-In fact, an hour-long kickboxing session burns about 750 calories, according to fitness expert Sammie Kennedy.
+In fact, an hour-long kickboxing session burns about 750 calories, according to Women's Health magazine.
 A study by Duke University found that aerobic exercise, like kickboxing, was the most effective way to reduce belly fat, a problem area for fat accumulation that, according to Duke's study, correlates with heart disease and diabetes.

 Whether it's anger or stress, sometimes there's nothing quite like punching out those less-than-positive emotions.
 As mentioned previously, kickboxing requires constant movement, which not only relieves stress, but studies have shown that boxing exercises can also diminish feelings of anxiety, depression, and anger.
 Forget dwelling on your everyday worries—when you're enjoying your kickboxing session, you won't be able to think of anything else.